8 Yoga Moves for a Happier Mood

 Resting one hand on a block makes it easier to maintain this chest-opening pose.

-How to do it: Place your block about eight inches in front of your right foot.
+Place a block about eight inches in front of your right foot.
 Shift your weight to your right leg and lean forward, placing your right hand on the block while keeping your arm straight.
 Allow your left leg to lift so that it’s parallel to the ground.
 Straighten and firm the muscles of your right leg to stabilize the pose.
 Rotate your torso to the left and lift your left arm straight to the ceiling.
 Allow your head to follow and shift your gaze to your extended left hand.
 Return to a standing position and repeat on the other side.

 More On